Gadolamis/Gadolamis/README.md

 - 🌱 I’m currently learning offensive security
 - 💞️ I’m looking to collaborate on? ¿
 - 📫 How to reach me
-- 😄 Pronouns: il/Elle this is your cohis
+- 😄 Pronouns: il/Elle this is your choice
 - ⚡ Fun fact: I'm gay end gender fluid
  🤙🏻🏳️‍⚧️🏳️‍🌈🧑‍💻📨
 <!---